Camp BIOmed Information

 Next Gen Science - Origami of Life & Bioinformatics:

 The Bioinformatics/Genome Science camp will introduce students to modern genomic analysis by combining molecular techniques used in the laboratory with computer analysis.
 Students will examine a genetic basis for human variation and DNA barcoding to study biodiversity or food fraud.
 In each project, students will use several bioinformatics methods to analyze their data.
-It is a perfect wet and dry lab combination.
-For the students who have interest in computers and are attached to biology as well.
+It is a perfect wet and dry lab combination for the students interested in both computers and biology.*

 In medical microbiology, students will be introduced to common disease causing pathogens, including bacteria, fungi, and viruses.
 We will also discuss the emerging understanding of the importance of the microbiome in human health and disease.